-- When the Connection status switch is set to True, each new instance of the Query Tool will display connection and transaction status. - Use the Connection status refresh rate field to specify the number of seconds between connection/transaction status updates. - Use the Query info notifier timeout field to control the behaviour of the notifier that is displayed when query execution completes.
-A value of -1 will disable the notifier, and a value of 0 will display it until clicked.
-If a positive value above zero is specified, the notifier will be displayed for the specified number of seconds.
-The default is 5.
+- When the Connection status switch is set to True, each new instance of the Query Tool will display connection and transaction status. - Use the Connection status refresh rate field to specify the number of seconds between connection/transaction status updates. - When the Show query success notification? switch is set to True, the Query Tool will show notifications on successful query execution.